imranow/weather-app/README.md

 # API

-The API i used was from  http://openweathermap.org/
+The API I used was from  http://openweathermap.org/

 # Getting Started with Create React App